- City Departments

 Absentee Voting Information

-How to Request an Absentee Ballot for the April 6, 2021 Spring Election
+Ways to Request an Absentee Ballot for the April 4, 2023 Spring Election.

 - Contact the City Clerk’s office for deadlines pertaining to indefinitely confined, military (not on active duty away) and hospitalized voters, as well as sequestered jurors.